 Term of office: Joined as Non-Executive Director on 30 July 2010; Chair of the Audit and Remuneration Committees and member of the Nomination Committee.

-Background and suitability for the role: Michael Neville was appointed to the Netcall Board on 30 July 2010 following the acquisition of Telephonetics plc where he served as a Non-Executive Chairman from July 2005.
-He has extensive experience in capital markets and serves as a Non-Executive Director for a number of AIM quoted companies.
+Background and suitability for the role: Michael Neville was appointed to the Netcall Board on 30 July 2010 following the acquisition of Telephonetics plc, where he served as a Non-Executive Chairman from July 2005.
+He has extensive experience in capital markets, corporate restructuring and strategic development, and serves as a Non-Executive Director for a number of companies across a wide spectrum of industry sectors.
 His background is in the telecommunications, technology and media arenas.

 Henrik Bang, CEO

 Term of office: Appointed CEO on 13 February 2004.

 Background and suitability for the role: Henrik was previously Vice President in GN Netcom 1999–2004, part of the Danish OMX listed GN Great Nordic Group.
 Before that, he held a number of international management positions in IBM and AP Moller-Maersk Line.